 He also introduced the idea that the listeners of his show are as good as dead already.

-Can you imagine going to work every day and knowing through any kind of intelligence report that you have access to that that guy across the fucking hall from you was ready to murder you?
+Can you imagine going to work every day and like knowing through any kind of intelligence report that you have access to that that guy across the fucking hall from you was ready to murder you?

-I understand the worship of capitalism, but do they not see how fucking parodic it is to go from you're all dead, all of you, farmers, specifically farmers!
+I understand the worship of capitalism, but do they not see how fucking parodic it is to go from you're all dead, all of you, farmers, specifically farmers.

-I don't want to say these things, and it hurts me really bad to say these things.
+I don't want to say these things and it hurts me really bad to say these things.

 And I'll tell you why it hurts me.

-When I put out headlines like the globalists must be arrested, their system dismantled now, our billions will die, that moves it one second closer on the clock for them to smash me flatter than a pancake.
+When I put out headlines like the globalists must be arrested, their system dismantled now, or billions will die, that moves it one second closer on the clock for them to smash me flatter than a pancake.

 Putting out a headline that's such a transparently desperate attempt to grab attention puts Alex one step closer to not having any sensationalism cards left to play.